kaishx/wfa/README.md

 This project successfully established a professional-grade quantitative research platform.
 It demonstrated that while **Walk-Forward Analysis** confirms robust trading relationships, the **"Cost Barrier"** remains a primary hurdle for retail profitability.

 The benchmark proved that while Numba is excellent for research, **C++ remains the king of predictable production performance**.
 The development of this hybrid architecture provides a portable, high-performance foundation capable of bridging the gap between research prototypes and live execution systems.

+## Timeline of my project

+- Started running my first backtests on Google Colab, which could run 1 backtest per night with its timeouts
+- Moved on to my computer to utilize my computer's strong hardware, bumping up my backtests to 10 per night
+- Realized my backtests were so overfitted and realized that I had unrealistic results, so I made my first WFA
+- I could only expect to see the WFA for one pair done every 10 minutes
+- Improved the WFA with Numba, seeing it drop to over 60 runs per hour
+- Realized I was downloading the same data everytime, and implemented caching of data, allowing me to make one WFA run in under 30 seconds by avoiding downloading.
+- Wanted to optimize improvements, and hence added C++ modules to expensive calculation functions, allowing me to run one WFA in under 10 seconds.